Bijit-Mondal/iLib-Documentation/README.md

 #### **Step 3**:

-Click on the **Install** button and wait for the installation process to finish
+Click on the **Install** button and wait for the installation process to finish.

 ![](https://cdn.jsdelivr.net/gh/Bijit-Mondal/iLib-Documentation@main/assets/20230108_182420_Screenshot_2023-01-08-17-19-22-94.jpg)

 #### **Step 4**:

-An app as above with name **iLib** will shown on your home screen
+An app as above with name **iLib** will shown on your home screen.

 ![](assets/20230108_182646_Screenshot_2023-01-08-17-20-00-32.jpg)

 #### **Step 5**:

-Open the app, and go to the login section
+Open the app, and go to the login section.

 ![](assets/20230108_183119_Screenshot_2023-01-08-17-20-11-91.jpg)